RoobetTeam/Roobet-Change-Log/README.md

 # Roobet Change Log

+## July 26, 2019
+* Must have wagered at least $50 to chat
+* Auto save autocashout on crash

 ## July 22, 2019
 * Changed our game edges to: Dice 1%, Crash 1%, Towers 1%, Mines 1%, Roulette 2.7%